samikeijonen/svg-social-menu/README.md

 * [Bulletproof Accessible Icon Fonts](https://www.filamentgroup.com/lab/bulletproof_icon_fonts.html)
 * [Tips for Creating Accessible SVG](http://www.sitepoint.com/tips-accessible-svg/)

 This theme is showcasing that we can use SVG icons in Social Menu.
+Or can we?
+That's where I need your help:

+* Is there a better way to handle SVG than using `walker_nav_menu_start_el` filter and PHP?
+Check `functions.php` file.
+* Is inlining SVG using `get_template_part( 'svg-icons' );` best solution?
+Should we use `reguire_once` instead or just `svg-icons.svg` file.
+Check `header.php` file.
+* Is SVG social menu system accessible?
+* If you forget IE6-8 does it work in all browsers?

+## How Does SVG Social Menu Work?

 ## Copyright and License